cloudfoundry/docs-bosh/content/packages.md

  * `dependencies`: **(Optional)** Defines a list of other packages that this package depends on.
  * `files`: Defines a list of files that this package contains.
 You can define this list explicitly or through pattern-matching.
  * `excluded_files`: **(Optional)** Defines a list of files to be excluded from the package.
 You can define this list explicitly or through pattern-matching.
+ * `no_compression`: **(Optional)** Defines whether compression is disabled for the individual package tarball.
+Defaults to `false` (compression enabled) if not specified.

+!!! note "Version Requirements"
+    The `no_compression` flag requires BOSH Director version `282.1.3` or newer and the following stemcell versions:
+    - Ubuntu Noble (24.04): vXXX or newer
+    - Ubuntu Jammy (22.04): vXXX or newer
+    - Ubuntu Bionic (18.04): vXXX or newer

 To edit a package spec file: